Vejde: A Framework for Inductive Deep Reinforcement Learning Based on Factor Graph Color Refinement: Related Work

 An alternate method of inductive policy generation which we consider interesting is decision list learning.
-The state is represented with symbolic logic, but rules for actions are represented explicitly in a human-readable manner rather than implicitly encoded as weights in a neural network. \citet{DBLP:journals/jair/FernYG06} presents a symbolic method that searches for a policy through a combination of beam-searching and policy iteration.
+The state is represented with symbolic logic, but rules for action selection are represented explicitly in a human-readable manner rather than implicitly encoded as weights in a neural network. \citet{DBLP:journals/jair/FernYG06} presents a symbolic method that searches for a policy through a combination of beam-searching and policy iteration.
 Neural methods for decision list rule generation that incorporate numeric optimization have also been proposed~\citep{DBLP:conf/pkdd/HazraR23, DBLP:conf/nips/DelfosseSDK23}, which in some cases assign numeric weights to the rules in order to make the policy probabilistic.
-Representing rules in a human-readable manner has an immediate benefit of being able to interpret the policy, which is good for transparency, but requires a method for searching a potentially large space of possible rules.
-We also recognize the possibility of using a trained \ac{mpnn} policy to extract explicit rules \emph{post-hoc}.
+Representing rules in a human-readable manner has an immediate benefit of being able to manually analyze and interpret the policy, which is good for transparency, but requires a method for searching a potentially large space of possible rules.
+We also recognize the possibility to extract explicit rules from a trained \ac{mpnn} policy \emph{post-hoc}.

 The topic of generalization in reinforcement learning for classes of problems has also been covered from the perspective of deep learning.
 In their survey of \ac{rl} generalization, \citet{DBLP:journals/jair/KirkZGR23} separate learning problems into three categories: \emph{singleton} problems where the training and test environments are the same; \ac{iid} generalization problems, where the test environments are different but sampled from the same distribution as the train environments; \ac{ood} generalization problems, where the test environments are sampled from a different distribution.
 An example of such problems is the collection \enquote{ProcGen}, which define problems using distributions over variables such that randomly generated problem instances can be sampled from them~\citep{DBLP:conf/icml/CobbeHHS20}.
+By their classification, we are focusing on \ac{iid} generalization of the agent in our evaluation.